-Our approach to the cooperative multi-robot monitoring problem has been implemented both in simulation and on a team of four physical robots.
-The multi-robot simulator in our laboratory allows us to test and debug our algorithms in simulation prior to executing them on the actual robots.
+Our approach to the cooperative multi-robot monitoring problem has been partially implemented both in simulation and on a team of four Nomadic Technologies robots.
+These robots are wheeled vehicles with tactile, infrared, ultrasonic, 2D laser range, and indoor global positioning systems.
+In addition, the robots are equipped with a voice synthesizer and radio ethernet for inter-robot communication.
+Nomadic's multi-robot simulator allows us to test and debug our algorithms (written in C) in simulation prior to executing them on the actual robots.
 The code generated during the simulation can then be ported directly to the robots for experimentation in the "real world" with relatively minor changes.

 In the initial phase of research in this problem, which concentrates on the cooperative control issues of distributed tracking, we utilize an indoor global positioning system as a substitute for vision- or range-sensor-based tracking.
-Under this approach, each target to be tracked is equipped with an indoor global position sensor, and broadcasts its current x,y position via radio to the robots within communication range.
+Under this approach, each target to be tracked is equipped with an indoor global position sensor, and broadcasts its current x, y position via radio to the robots within communication range.
 Each robot team member is also equipped with a positioning sensor, and can use the targets' broadcast information to determine the relative location of nearby targets.

-Figures 6 and 7 illustrate two examples of the implementation of portions of our approach - namely, the local force-field control - on the simulated robots.
+Figures 7 and 8 illustrate two examples of portions of our approach that have been implemented on the simulated robots - namely, the local force-field control.
 In these figures, the black points represent targets, and the gray points represent robots.

-Figure 6 shows a case where two targets are being tracked by two robots.
+Figure 7 shows a case where two targets are being tracked by two robots.
 The first frame begins with the two targets heading towards each other, and each of the robots "following" one of the targets.
-In the second frame, the objects have passed each other, changing directions in order to avoid each other, and the robots meet in the middle.
+In the second frame, the targets have passed each other, and the robots meet in the middle.
 At this point the repulsive force between the two robots takes precedence and pushes them away from each other, causing them to swap targets.
 In the final two frames, the robots continue to follow the new targets.